C#

 Troubleshooting

-In case of .NET web applications under high traffic not all traces are being sent to RevDeBug server (will be seen a plateau on the number of connection graphs on the dashboard) setting of Transport.Interval and Transport.QueueSize needs to be altered.
+In the case of .NET web applications under high traffic not all traces are being sent to RevDeBug server (will be seen a plateau in the number of connection graphs on the dashboard) setting of Transport.Interval and Transport.QueueSize needs to be altered.
 Decreasing the Transport.Interval value to increase the frequency of sending data, and increase the Transport.QueueSize to send more data at a time.

 RevDeBug agent configuration using WebConfig